Class D-1 state volleyball: No. 1 Pleasanton leads top four ranked teams into semifinals

-Pleasanton may carry an unblemished record, but Thursday proved it isn't invincible — and coach Shane Nordby likes that fact.
+Pleasanton may carry an unblemished record, but Thursday proved it isn't invincible — and coach Shane Nordby likes that.

 Johnson-Brock delivered Pleasanton only its third dropped set of the season to extend the match.